 - Promote and disseminate quality publications by African scholars on urban topics in general, but rooted in our programmes.

-- Undertake targetted advocacy with influential development agencies that shape the urban development agenda in Africa and the global South.
+- Undertake targeted advocacy with influential development agencies that shape the urban development agenda in Africa and the global South.

 Please note that all papers and publications posted on this site remains property of the individual author(s).